 Petadolex, Primrose oil, Migralief, Feverfew, Magnesium, Calcium, Progesterone, Adrenal support, Liver Gallbladder support, Paleo detox powder, COQ10, Vitamin B complex, Vitamin D, Digestive enzymes, Nature Throid, Methylguard, Amino d tox, Probiotics, Jade calm, Berberine, Antioxidant complex, Carnitine, Chromium, REM sleep, pancreatin, liver glands, Iodine, mineral sea salt, potassium, Acidoll, Selenium, Niacin, Vitamin C, and Castor oil packs.

 My husband and I met a few months after the suicide attempt and he introduced me to a relationship with God, which has become an integral part of my healing.
-My background as an angry and confused atheist made it a challenge for me to open up to the idea of God – and it took years for me to work through my baggage.
+My background as an atheist made it a challenge for me to open up to the idea of God – and it took years for me to work through my baggage.
 I began to realize that my distaste for religion stemmed from a sensitivity to the hypocrisy I saw permeating religious culture, which was a distraction from the true message of Christ and a personal relationship with God.
 Spirituality has filled a hole in my heart and soul – a void that I spent most of my life trying to fill with toxic foods, substances, and relationships.
-It challenged the person that I had grown into – someone who hated the world, hated that I was part of it, and hated the sadness and suffering around me.
-My anger, hatred, confusion, suicidal tendencies, & disharmony have since been replaced with love, joy, compassion, & peace.
+It challenged the person that I had grown into – someone who had deep sadness over the brokenness and suffering of the world. suffering around me.
+This disharmony that I struggled with throughout my life has since been replaced with love, joy, compassion, & peace.
 Spiritual healing has helped me recover from the years I spent practicing self-hatred and self-sabotage.
 It led me to seek counseling in order to heal from the trauma of my past and my migraines.
-Exploring my spirituality also helped me veer away from the allopathic approach to treating migraine and instead focus on the body’s miraculous ability to repair and renew itself when given the correct tools to do so.
+Exploring my spirituality also helped me focus on the body’s miraculous ability to repair and renew itself when given the correct tools to do so.

 That’s when I found myself slowly easing up to the idea of the Gerson Therapy (GT).
-I didn’t come to GT as a desperate last-resort cancer patient, which is what brings most folks to this therapy.
-But I did come as someone who had tried all the other options, had experienced great healing, but was still struggling with fundamental biochemical imbalances.
+I didn’t come to GT as a cancer patient, which is what brings most folks to this therapy.
+But I did come as someone who had exhausted all the other options and was still struggling with poor health.
 I was dissatisfied with the treatments I had tried and unwilling to settle for still being sick.
-Gerson Therapy was a large part of the answer to these questions for me.
+Gerson Therapy and eventually Functional Medicine were a large part of my final healing journey.

-Dr. Max Gerson healed his chronic migraines in the 1920s using a program of nutrition and detoxification and went on to develop a protocol in the 1930s to not only cure migraine, but other degenerative diseases such as cancer, tuberculosis, diabetes, hypertension, fibromyalgia, and more.
-The Gerson Therapy is offered for free to patients around the world, and Dr. Gerson himself provided his services to patients regardless of whether or not they could pay.
-He is my strongest inspiration and a true healer.
-You can find blog posts about my brother’s journey at the Gerson Clinic in Mexico – he went from having chronic daily migraines for over 25 years to being almost migraine-free within two weeks at the clinic.
+Dr. Max Gerson healed his chronic migraines in the 1920s using a program of nutrition and detoxification.
+He went on to develop a protocol in the 1930s to not only heal migraines, but other degenerative diseases such as cancer, tuberculosis, diabetes, hypertension, fibromyalgia, and more.
+The Gerson Therapy is offered for free to patients around the world and Dr. Gerson himself provided his services to patients regardless of whether or not they could pay.
+He is a great inspiration to me.

-I no longer experience the disabling pain of chronic illness and I am now on a mission to educate others about the body’s ability to heal itself and potentially live a life free from the shackles of a chronic and disabling disease.
+After pursing both the Gerson Therapy and a Functional Medicine approach, I no longer experience the disabling pain of migraines and I am on a mission to educate others about the body’s ability to heal itself.

 I’m here to tell you that you don’t have to accept the widespread belief that you will always be sick with migraines.
 There is hope!
-We live in a culture where it has become widely accepted to put a band-aid over an illness instead of seeking to understand and address why an illness is occurring in the first place.
+We live in a culture where it has become widely accepted to put a band-aid over an illness or symptoms instead of seeking to address why an illness is occurring in the first place.
 Healing involves taking responsibility for your health and believing that you can get well.
-My healing journey has been individualized to my body’s unique needs and yours will be too.
+My healing journey has been personalized to my body’s unique needs and yours must be too.

 This journey has led me to dedicate myself to helping other migraineurs.
 I have been called to do this.
 As a result, I have co-founded The Herdell Migraine Institute, which is dedicated to sharing our family’s story of healing and helping guide migraineurs on the path to healing.
-In order to best serve migraineurs during their healing journey, I have obtained a Master’s of Science in Functional Medicine and Nutrition from the University of Western States, am a national board-certified health and wellness coach, am currently in Dr. Kara Fitzgerald’s Functional Nutrition Residency Program, and will become a Certified Nutrition Specialist.
+In order to best serve migraineurs during their healing journey, I have obtained a Master’s of Science in Human Nutrition and Functional Medicine from the University of Western States, am a Licensed Nutritionist, am a National Board-Certified Health and Wellness Coach, have clinical functional nutrition training from Dr. Kara Fitzgerald and am a Board-Certified Nutrition Specialist.

 I feel compelled to offer you hope.
 Don’t give up.